You’re Not A Tourist: New York City

 These days, it seems like art galleries are nothing if not Insta-bait.
 While Mmuseumm does fit your feed quite nicely, there’s a lot more to it than a photo op.
 The postage stamp-sized museum—it’s tucked into a six-foot-by-six-foot Tribeca freight elevator— from filmmakers Alex Kalman and Josh and Benny Safdie (directors of Robert Pattinson-starred Good Time) explores object journalism.
 If you’re scratching your head at what that means, in Mmuseumm’s context, it’s simply learning about a time, place, or person through its objects.
 Current exhibits include world-leader-used tissues, Venezuelan counterfeit goods, and border wall prototypes.
 Drop by and we’re certain you’ll find more than you might have expected.

-Brooklyn is still in the midst of a boutique hotel boom, and this September, the debut of The Hoxton, Williamsburg has given city dwellers and visitors their most tempting reason yet to cross the East River.
+Brooklyn is still in the midst of a boutique hotel boom, and last September, the debut of The Hoxton, Williamsburg gave city dwellers and visitors their most tempting reason yet to cross the East River.
 As the brand’s first North American outpost (you’ll find others in Amsterdam, London, and additional hip hoods across Europe), the hotel had a lot to live up to.
 Our verdict?
 It got the job done.
 Set in the footprint of the former Rosenwach Factory—the manufacturer of Brooklyn’s iconic wooden water towers—the Hoxton’s 175 rooms are appropriately industrial-chic, kitted out with concrete ceilings, bespoke linens from BK-based Dusen and Dusen, brass details, and mohair headboards.
 Of course, a hotel of this caliber delivers on the food front as well; you’ll find three restaurants and six bars on property, including an all-day lobby eatery called Klein’s and the open-air rooftop Summerly.

 Manhattan has no shortage of clandestine drinking dens, but Blue Quarter is an interesting take on the sometimes-indulgent trend—and a sure-fire way to impress even your most plugged-in friends.
 Tucked behind a Chefchaouen-blue keyhole door in Local92, a Mediterranean kitchen in the East Village, the bar eschews traditional mixers in favor of exotic international teas.
 On the menu, you’ll find Middle Eastern- and Asian-inspired tipples like the Oolong Island Iced Tea (“many” clear spirits, velvet falernum, and cola) and the Not My Presidenté (white rum, aperol, blanc vermouth, and mint tea).